 The REIT is exposed to various risks and uncertainties, many of which are beyond the control of the REIT, the occurrence of which could materially and adversely affect investments, prospects, cash flows, results of operations or financial condition and management's ability to make cash distributions to Unitholders.
 Management believes the risk factors described below are the most material risks to the REIT, however they are not the only ones.
-Additional risk factors not presently known to the REIT, or that management currently believes are immaterial, could also materially and adversely affect investments, prospects, cash flows, results of operations or financial distributions to Unitholders, and negatively affect the value of the Units.
+Additional risk factors not presently known to the REIT, or that management currently believes are immaterial, could also materially and adversely affect investments, prospects, cash flows, results of operations or financial condition and management's ability to make cash distributions to Unitholders, and negatively affect the value of the Units.
 In addition to the risks described herein, reference is made to the risks and uncertainties section in the REIT's latest Annual Information Form, which is available under the REIT's profile on SEDAR+ at www.sedarplus.ca.